Nick’s Wine

 Iteration 1

-• I reasoned that having less steps in checkout would make it easier to get a sale.
+• Reasoning: Having less steps in checkout would make it easier to get a sale.

-• Feedback proved that scrolling two separate columns proved to be difficult and it makes it harder to see everything in the cart.
+• Scrolling two separate columns proved to be difficult and it makes it harder to see everything in the cart.

-• Feedback also noted that this version lacks space to accommodate the secure checkout message featured in the mockup.
+• This version lacks a proper layout to accommodate the secure checkout message featured in the mockup.

 Iteration 2

-• It also had a simple two column split below to show secure checkout, cart total, and payment options.
+• Simple two column split below to show secure checkout, cart total, and payment options.

 • It also moved the Payment/Shipping to a new screen after clicking checkout.

-• Feedback here proved that cart contents were more easily viewed as well as item totals, however the contents of this screen still display when the cart is empty.
+• The contents of this screen still display when the cart is empty.

-• General feedback on this checkout flow was that it was simple to navigate, displays the correct information, and resembles other checkout flows from other sites.
+• Simple to navigate, displays the correct information, and resembles other checkout flows from other sites.

-• This lets the design leverage user mental models for a more intuitive, trustworthy, and transparent experience.
+• Leveraging user mental models for a more intuitive, trustworthy, and transparent experience drove user satisfaction.

 Product Card (Search)